etammao/burger/README.md

 ### Overview

-In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.
+In this assignment,I created a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+Followed the MVC design pattern; used Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.

-### Read This

-When trying to connect remotely to your Heroku database on an open network such as a coffee shop, library, or even your University WiFi, it will be blocked.
-If you are experiencing a Heroku connection error, this could be why.

-### Before You Begin
+###

 - Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.